aleph-im/aleph-docs/docs/tools/console/upload.md

 Your code should be compressed into a `.zip` or `.sqsh` (squashfs) file for the upload.
 This step is crucial for a successful integration.
 Here are some tips for packaging your project:

-- Place your main file (e.g., `main.py` for Python projects or `index.js` for Node.js projects) at the root of your package.
+- Place your main file (e.g., `main.py` for Python projects or `run.sh` for Node.js projects) at the root of your package.
 - Ensure all necessary dependencies are included in your package.
 For Python, a `requirements.txt` file is recommended.
 For Node.js, include the `node_modules` folder or provide a `package.json` file.

 ### Defining the Entry Point